JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 > **Tip:** To avoid typing out long paths manually, type `cd ` (with **a space** after it), and then **drag and drop the folder** from your desktop directly into the terminal window.
 It will automatically fill in the path for you!
 Then press **Enter**.

 ### Step 6: Run route_extraction.py
-Once your terminal is inside the correct directory, type one of the following commands and press **Enter** to launch the interface:
+Once your terminal is inside the correct directory, Type one of the following commands and press **Enter** to run route_extraction.py

 * **Windows:**
   ```bash